Parkerrei/Junior-repositor/README.md

-this is my notes and u can have a look and suggest me improve my code /THanks for time
+this is my notes and u can have a look and suggest me improve my code .THanks for your time